bloominstituteoftechnology/web-module-project-testing-web-apps/README.md

 ## Objectives

-- explain what automated testing is and its importance
+- explain what automated testing is and its importance automated testing is for insuring that the application does what it should through all iterations and that it manually checking whether its functioning doesn't waste precious effort.

 - use react-testing-library for testing react components
 - use react-testing-library to test user interactions with userEvent
 - use async / await and waitFor to test changes in a components state.